 This statement sets out how Halfords Group Plc (“Halfords”) complies with the Modern Slavery Act 2015 (the “MSA”).

-It also explains how we comply with the new guidance in relation to the MSA, which was released by the Government in October 2017.
+It also explains how we comply with the guidance in relation to the MSA, which was released by the Government in October 2017.

-As a business, we wholly support the purpose of the MSA which is to promote transparency in supply chains and we also note that since the new guidance is intended to drive best practice it will assist businesses with tackling Modern Slavery.
+As a business, we wholly support the purpose of the MSA which is to promote transparency in supply chains and we also note that since the new guidance is intended to drive best practice it will assist businesses with tackling modern slavery.
 This is to be done by encouraging organisations to provide information in relation to six categories, which are set out in Section 54(5) of the MSA.

 The structure of our organisations, our business and its supply chain